rdi-berkeley/rdi-berkeley.github.io/blog/cybergym/index.md

 <img src="time_vs_success.png" alt="Success" class="content-image" style="height: 400px; padding: 10px;">

-Our evaluation reveals both the challenge and rapid progress in this domain.
-Top-performing agents currently achieve only ~30% success rates on CyberGym, showing substantial room for improvement.
-Yet the pace of advancement is striking: models have progressed from 10% to 30% success rates across recent iterations.
+Our evaluation reveals both the  rapid progress in this domain.
+Top-performing agents currently already achieve ~30% success rates with a single trial on CyberGym, and achieve ~67% success rate with 30 trials.
+In addition, the pace of advancement is striking: models have progressed from 10% to 30% success rates (with a single trial) across recent iterations.
 Beyond static benchmarking, we demonstrate AI's practical security impact: agents in our work autonomously **discovered 35 zero-day vulnerabilities and 17 historically incomplete patches**, confirming that AI can now find vulnerabilities at scale.
 This makes strengthening preparedness for AI's impact on security essential.

 CyberGym provides a systematic framework to track these evolving capabilities, enabling organizations to understand and prepare for AI-driven shifts in cybersecurity.